esolace88/Azure-Projects/Kubernetes-CICD/README.md

 # Kubernetes CI/CD Projects

 Welcome to my Kubernetes CI/CD Project!
 This project's focus is to build a full CI/CD environment leveraging Jenkins and Kubernetes to automate deployments.
+In this Directory, you will see a step-by-step process on how to configure your environment.
+However, we will be using the following repo for actual code, to simplify code execution. [git@github.com:esolace88/AzureProjects-Kubernetes-CICD.git](https://github.com/esolace88/AzureProjects-Kubernetes-CICD.git)

 ## Getting Started